pubmob-com/pubmob/setup/index.md

   <div class="box LightGreen">
     <h2>What Does It Feel Like?</h2>
     <p>Being a driver may sound intimidating at first, but a key element of
-      mobbing is to minimize the fear factor.
+      mob programming is to minimize the fear factor.
 When you're in the "hot seat" as a driver (typically for a breezy 3-5 minutes),
       you're not expected to have all the answers.
 In fact, you're not expected to have <em>any</em> answers&mdash;your job is to listen and translate.</p>
     <p>You can't quite sit back and relax; it turns out that listening and translating
      is a valuable skill all its own.
 But it does mean that you should never feel pressured or intimidated because you don't have the answers.</p>
-    <p>The feedback we usually hear: Mobbing is fun, it's productive,
+    <p>The feedback we usually hear: Mob programming is fun, it's productive,
       and it goes by fast. [[some real quotes here ]]</p>
   </div>
   <div class="box LightYellow">